roetske/mpu6050/README.md

 # applications

-Vibrations acc values.
+Vibrations acc values. <br />
-    acc rawdata /16384 settingfor setting 2g gives you g value (note when flat accz = 10 = g accx accy should be 0.
+    acc rawdata /16384 settingfor setting 2g gives you g value (note when flat accz = 10 = g accx accy should be 0.<br />
-When measuring angles you need to refresh at fix sample rate.
+When measuring angles you need to refresh at fix sample rate.<br />
-   See code calculation in code. used calc from example joop.
+   See code calculation in code. used calc from example joop.<br />
- Measure speed =>no you cannot measure speed with mpu6050.
+ Measure speed =>no you cannot measure speed with mpu6050.<br />

-Use of filter to stabilize your readings.
+Use of filter to stabilize your readings.<br />

 #  Links
 1)joop brokken natural wonder explaining how : https://www.youtube.com/watch?v=4BoIE8YQwM8 <br />